 How are museums morally and ethically obligated to ensure their spaces are accessible to all?
 And are they delivering on that obligation and including disabled individuals in such conversations?
-Join PH and artist, educator, and disability rights activist Oaklee Thiele in discussing the issue of museum accessibility and various measures cultural institutions can take to ensure all individuals are guaranteed the right to intellectually and physically engage with their texts and publications.
+Join Poster House and artist, educator, and disability rights activist Oaklee Thiele in discussing the issue of museum accessibility and various measures cultural institutions can take to ensure all individuals are guaranteed the right to intellectually and physically engage with their texts and publications.

 The workshop will include a breakout room session where attendees will be given a scenario that requires accessibility intervention.
 Attendees will then devise a solution to the problem using the tools and information provided in the talk, and have the opportunity to give a three-minute presentation on their ideas to the larger group.